Winchester Osgood: College athlete

 Osgood, nicknamed "Win", was one of the greatest college athletes of the 19th century.
 He was talented in many sports but is best known for his exploits as an All-American football player.
 Osgood stood 5–9, weighed 173, and was an elusive runner.
 Pudge Heffelfinger, the legendary All-American from Yale University, gave this description of Osgood: "It was downright uncanny to watch him run, opponents missed him by inches.
 His body undulated like a snake's.
 He was the Red Grange of the pioneer era."

 1892 Cornell varsity football team: Osgood is the second from the left in the front row.

 Cornell

 At Cornell, Osgood received a medal as the school's best all-around athlete.
 He ran the 440 and put the shot for the track team, was an accomplished gymnast, boxer, wrestler, tennis player, and set a collegiate record of 5:28 for the 2-mile bicycle race.
-Osgood played halfback for four years for the Cornell football team, 1888–1889 and 1891–1992, during which time Cornell went 28–8.
+Osgood played halfback for four years for the Cornell football team, 1888–1889 and 1891–1892, during which time Cornell went 28–8.
 Osgood was a considered one of the top players in the early years of Big Red football.
 In an article on January 29, 1927, The Sun named him to the first team of the all-time Cornell football team.
 Osgood also rowed on the varsity in 1890.
 In 1892, he was the single scull championship of the Cornell.
-He left Cornell in the fall of 1892 to attend the University of Pennsylvania.
+He left Cornell in the fall of 1892 to attend the University of Pennsylvania, drawing controversy over whether or not he was paid to do so.
+In an affidavit given on October 28, 1893, he stated he "would be afforded more advantageous opportunities" for civil engineering upon graduation.